Subscription Information

 Circle of Trust

 An Edge node can only receive Release Bundles from an Artifactory service if they are both within the same "circle oftrust".
 Once you have completed the installation of the Edge node, make sure to add it to the circle of trust for any Artifactory service from which it should receive Release Bundles.
-To learn how to establish a circle of trust, see Establishing a Circle of Trust.
+To learn how to establish a circle of trust, see Establish the Circle of Trust.

 Deploying Artifacts